bowmnath/cis-457-w22/activities/week-05-reliable.md

 Could the same problem arise?
 Why or why not?

-20. We learned in leture that if we have a window of size N, then we need at least 2N sequence numbers to be safe.
+20. We learned in leture that if we have a window of size N in SR, then we need at least 2N sequence numbers to be safe.
 Draw a diagram (or a few diagrams) showing possible sender and receiver windows that explains why this is the case.